xissburg/edyn-testbed/README.md

 # Building

-In the terminal, go into the _edyn-testbed_ directory and do:
+In the terminal, `cd` into the _edyn-testbed_ directory and run:

 ```
-$ mkdir build
-$ cd build
-$ conan install ../conanfile.txt
+$ conan install conanfile.txt -of=build
+$ cmake -S . -B build -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake
-$ cmake ..
+$ cmake --build build -j16
-$ make
 ```

-You might have to tell CMake where to find the _bgfx_ and _Edyn_ libraries.
-For _bgfx_, just set `Bgfx_LIBRARY_DIR` to the directory where the _bgfx_ libraries are located and CMake should find and assign all of them.
+You'll have to tell CMake where to find the _bgfx_ libraries.
+Set `Bgfx_LIBRARY_DIR` to the directory where the _bgfx_ libraries are located and CMake should find and assign all of them.

 ## Windows and Visual Studio 2019